mimran1980/rusteron_gsr/rusteron-archive/README.md

 For detailed instructions on how to build **rusteron**, please refer to the [HOW_TO_BUILD.md](../HOW_TO_BUILD.md) file.

+## Benchmarks

+You can view the benchmarks for this project by visiting [BENCHMARKS.md](../BENCHMARKS.md).

 ## Contributing

 Contributions are welcome!
 Please see our [contributing guidelines](https://github.com/mimran1980/rusteron/blob/main/CONTRIBUTING.md) for more information on how to get involved.